carlos-cousido-cores/olist-data-analysis/README.md

 This shows **almost perfect alignment**.

-**Q15: Calculate customer retention rate according to geolocations** Top 5 states by customer retention:
+**Q15: Calculate customer retention rate according to geolocations** The top 5 states by customer retention are:
 1. Acre
 2. Rondônia
 3. Mato Grosso